-Paul Djuric joined Urgent Technology in 2014 as UK Operations Manager, taking on the role as CEO in early 2018.
-Paul is graduate in computer science and management, and brings 12 years' experience in the facilities management sector where he has worked in a variety of operations, service delivery and business strategy roles.
+Paul Djuric joined Urgent Technology in 2014 as UK Operations Manager and is now the Regional General Manager for EMEA.
+Paul is a graduate in computer science and management and brings 12 years' experience in the facilities management sector where he has worked in a variety of operations, service delivery and business strategy roles.